Florida Public Records Search

 Official death certificates may be obtained in Florida if the death took place in Florida.
 Those eligible to obtain death certificates are immediate family members or legal representatives.
 Contact the Department of Health in the county where the individual died for more information.

 Florida Birth Records

 Birth records may be requested through the Florida Department of Health Bureau of Vital Statistics, but access to official documents is limited: the applicant making the request must named on the birth certificate (whether the child, the parent, a legal guardian) or legal representative of the individual named on the birth certificate.
 Records over 100 years old are open to the public.
 Birth and other Florida vital records can be found on RecordsFinder.com

 Violent crime in Florida is a significant issue.
 The state holds the distinction of having 10 of the top 100 cities for violent crime in the country, more than even California or New York.
 In these places, people have an approximately one in 90 chance of being a victim of violent crime.
 According to the list, these communities include Pompano Beach, Miami, Miami Beach, Fort Meyers, and Orlando.
 In Homestead, Florida's most violent community, individuals have a one in 50 chance of being a victim of violent crime.

 The Florida Department of Corrections offers a comprehensive website for searching the status of inmates and even allows for victim notification of the offender's.
+Also, you can look up Florida jail details through Florida Inmate Search Tool.
 Court documents may be found through court clerks' offices by county.
 Many Florida criminal public records of offenses may be found this way, but to search multiple county records by name, check RecordsFinder.com.